Meet Jerry

 Childhood and Upbringing

-Before I reached adolescence, my mostly-idyllic childhood on a farm with my mothers and many siblings in the south Salt Lake Valley was disrupted by raids by law enforcement, and agents of the Mormon (Latter-Day Saints) Church.
+My mostly-idyllic childhood on a farm with my many mothers and siblings in the south Salt Lake Valley was upended by raids by local and federal law enforcement agents, instigated by the Mormon (Latter-Day Saints) Church.

-My polygamous parents served jail time for their illegal union, and we children faced the threat of foster care.
-Our family was forced into hiding, with some mothers and their children fleeing to Mexico, and others scattered across several rural western states.
-Mama and her twin sister-wife found refuge in Elko, Nevada.
+Mama, her twin sister-wife, and their children found refuge in Elko, Nevada.
 We lived there under false narratives to keep us safe and together, behind masks in our social, school, and church lives.

 I taught secondary and university in Northern California until 1983, when I joined the Butte County Office of Education as Director of Program and Resource Development.
 I worked with partners in K-12 education, health and human services, and government offices, facilitating student, teacher and community relationships and services at local, regional, and state levels.